MaximLebedevj/NumericalMethods/lab4/README.md

 There are two modes: <br />
 1).
 RAM mode - all calculations are performed in RAM -> the amount of RAM limits the maximum matrix size that can be calculated. <br />
-2). mmap mode - all calcualtions are performed in storage devices (HDD, SSD) -> the maximum matrix size is limited by storage device capacity.
-ATTENTION: due to frequent overwriting of the ans.txt file, mmap mode can quickly reduce write cycle of storage device.
+2). mmap mode - all calcualtions are performed in storage devices (HDD, SSD) -> the maximum matrix size is limited by storage device capacity. <br /> ATTENTION: due to frequent overwriting of the ans.txt file, mmap mode can quickly reduce write cycle of storage device.

 ### Continue mode
 During long-term calculations, it is possible to interrupt the process